UNHCR teachers' toolkit

 UNHCR keeps detailed, up-to-date statistics and data on refugees, asylum-seekers, IDPs and stateless people.
 Here you will find a selection of downloads and media materials you may find useful for your lessons.

-More than 65 million people are displaced today.
+More than 68 million people are displaced today.
 This is the highest number since the end of WWII.
+Find out more on this fact sheet.

-More than half of the world's refugees come from just three countries: Syria, Afghanistan and Somalia.
+More than two-thirds of the world's refugees come from just five countries.
+Find them on this map.

-More than 65 million people are displaced today.
+More than 68 million people are displaced today.
 But what does such a large number really mean?
 Here are a few figures.
-Download the posters and motion graphics for use in your classroom.
+Download the fact sheets for use in your classroom.

 About half of the world’s refugees are children who are often very vulnerable.
 They are five times more likely to be out of school.
 This puts them at risk of missing out on an education, which could affect them for the rest of their lives.
 Here are a few figures about refugee children.